Chart Color Schemes

 Junee has a typical household mix, with a fairly typical median household size

 Family households account for 67.2% of all households, including 24.8% couples with children, 28.1% couples without children, and 13.0% single parent families.
-Non-family households constitute the remaining 32.8%, with lone person households at 29.8% and group households comprising 3.2%.
-The median household size is 2.4 people, which aligns with the average for the Rest of NSW.
+Non-family households constitute the remaining 32.8%, with lone person households at 29.8% and group households comprising 3.2% of the total.
+The median household size is 2.4 people, which aligns with the Regional NSW average.

 Frequently Asked Questions - Households